joaquincataldo3/it-rock-challenge/README.md

 ```

 ## API Documentation
-Full API documentation is available in `swagger.yaml`.
+API documentation is available in `swagger.yaml`.
 You can visualize it at https://editor.swagger.io by copying and pastying the content of swagger.yaml
+You can also find the Postman collection in the repository.

 ## Technical Decisions